handsontable/handsontable/docs/11.1/guides/building-and-testing/modules.md

 #### Step 4: Register your plugin

-Register your plugin, using the `registerPlugin()` method.
+Register your plugin, using the `registerPlugin()` function.
 For example:

 ```js
 import Handsontable from 'handsontable/base';